 How to make slippery elm tea

-To make the slippery elm tea bring one cup of water to a boil and stir in 1 tsp of slippery elm powder, almond milk and cinnamon then wait 5 minutes until the slippery elm thickens into a gel-like consistency before drinking.
+To make the slippery elm tea bring one cup of water to a boil.
+Stir 1 tsp of slippery elm powder, almond milk, and cinnamon.
+Before drinking, wait 5 minutes until the slippery elm thickens into a gel-like consistency.